you0708/ida/README.md

 # IDA
-## theme
-IDA's color ttheme.
+A place for IDA related stuff.

 ## idapython_tools
-IDAPython tools.
+My tiny IDAPython tools.

 ### FindCrypt
 A Python implementation of FindCrypt plugin.